RPD: Man fatally shot overnight on Monroe Avenue

 ROCHESTER, N.Y.
-(WROC) – The Rochester Police Department says a man in his late 30s was shot overnight Sunday on Monroe Avenue near Linwood Place.
+(WROC) — The Rochester Police Department says a man was shot overnight Sunday on Monroe Avenue near Linwood Place.
 Officers say the victim had been shot in his upper body.
 The victim was rushed to URMC where he was pronounced dead shortly after arriving.

 Police are still working to determine what caused the incident.
 According to the RPD, there were 20-30 people in a parking lot due to the nearby bar closing when the shooting happened.